-When liver diseases progress to an advanced stage, an excess amount of scar tissue replaces the normal liver tissue.
+When liver disease progresses to an advanced stage, an excess amount of scar tissue replaces the normal liver tissue.
 This condition is termed cirrhosis.
 At this stage, the damage is considered irreversible, and eventually may lead to liver failure, liver cancer, liver transplantation or death.

-There are several typical symptoms and signs of cirrhosis.
-These may include:
+There are several typical symptoms and signs of cirrhosis, including:

 Many liver diseases can progress to cirrhosis over time.
 The three most common are:

-- Procedures.
-An esophagogastroduodenoscopy (“scope test”) is recommended usually every 1-2 years to check for esophageal varices; a paracentesis (“tap”) may be done to drain abdominal fluid; an ultrasound of the liver is recommended every 6 months for liver cancer screening.
+An esophagogastroduodenoscopy (scope test) is recommended, usually every one to two years, to check for esophageal varices; a paracentesis (tap) may be done to drain abdominal fluid; an ultrasound of the liver is recommended every six months for liver cancer screening.

 If not immune, vaccinations against hepatitis A and B are recommended.